Theology Study of God

 We reject the teaching that claims God has or does offer eternal salvation to the Jews without the need for faith in Christ, yet requires all Gentile people to believe on Christ for the same salvation.
 This doctrine is known as “Dual Covenantism.”
 We believe neither Jew nor Gentile will be saved apart from faith in the finished work of Christ (Acts 4:12).

 All people prior to the cross were saved by faith in God, looking forward with expectation to the fulfillment of prophecy, by God in Christ (Hebrews 11:1-2, 13-16).
-Jews alive at the time of Christ were saved by faith in Jesus, as are all people from the time of Christ, through the Church Age, and through the Tribulation (John 3:16-18).
+Jews alive at the time of Christ were saved by faith in Jesus, as are all people from the time of Christ, through the Church Age, the Tribulation, and Millennium (John 3:16-18).
 All living Jews at the time of the Second Coming of Christ shall miraculously be brought to faith in Christ and shall all be saved (Zechariah 13:1-2, 8-9; Romans 11:25-36).

 We believe that God loves the land and people of Israel.
 Therefore, we too love and honor God’s chosen people and likewise value the land as the Lord’s (Joel 3:2).
 We make every effort to support Israel and to support missions in and to Israel.
 We believe the Gospel is to be proclaimed to the Jew first and also to the Gentiles (Romans 1:16-17).

 We believe the Church is the Body of Christ, the habitation of God through the Spirit (1 Corinthians 12:27; Ephesians 1:22-23; 2:21-22).
 Every born again believer is an integral part of His body.
 Jesus said: “I will build my church and the gates of hell shall not prevail against it” (Matthew 16:18).